Chromatic splitting for the $K(2)$-local sphere at $p=2$: Introduction

 This project had its genesis in conversations with Mark Mahowald, who was trying to come to terms with calculations of Shimomura and Wang \cite{MR1935487}.
 Specifically, Mark thought that those authors had identified $v_1$-torsion-free summands in the $E_2$-term of the Adams-Novikov Spectral Sequence for $\pi_\ast L_{K(2)}V(0)$ which could not be explained by the Chromatic Splitting Conjecture.
 In some sense this entire paper, as well as \cite{Paper5} and \cite{Paper2}, are an attempt to ratify and explain this insight.

-Careful readers of \fullref{sec:d3cycle} below will recognize that the techniques and ideas there are completely different from the rest of the paper.
-This lateral move arises from an insight of Mike Hopkins: namely, that the isomorphism of \fullref{thm:D} could be extended to a homomorphism of homotopy fixed point spectral sequences.
-See \fullref{whatsophere} for more details.
-We don't completely prove that, but we do get enough information from this idea to prove our key \fullref{prop:b0d3cycle}.
+Careful readers of \Cref{sec:d3cycle} below will recognize that the techniques and ideas there are completely different from the rest of the paper.
+This lateral move arises from an insight of Mike Hopkins: namely, that the isomorphism of \Cref{thm:D} could be extended to a homomorphism of homotopy fixed point spectral sequences.
+See the beginning of \Cref{sec:d3cycle} for more details.
+We don't completely prove that, but we do get enough information from this idea to prove our key \Cref{prop:b0d3cycle}.
 We extend heartfelt thanks to Hopkins for sharing this idea.

+We also thank Mark Behrens, Irina Bobkova, Lars Hesselholt, Peter May and Zhouli Xu for useful conversations along the way, as well as two anonymous referees for their helpful comments.

 Finally, this work has taken place over a number years and at a number of places.
-We thank the Hausdorff Institute of Mathematics, the Universit\'e de Strasbourg, and the University of Colorado all for providing such wonderful places to work.
+We thank the Hausdorff Institute of Mathematics, the Universit\'e de Strasbourg, and the University of Colorado Boulder all for providing such wonderful places to work.